Apply now

 Social Activities

 In addition to an educational program, we also offer a social activity program in and around Nijmegen.
-Twice a week you can join us for some fun!
+Once a week you can join us for some fun!
+You can decide for yourself to what extent you want to participate in these activities.

-Twee studenten op fiets campus Nijmegen
+studenten op fiets campus Nijmegen

 What to expect?